ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Providing Rate-Limit headers

-A server MAY use one or more of the Rate-Limit response header fields defined in this document to communicate its quota policies.
+A server MAY use one or more of the `RateLimit` response header fields defined in this document to communicate the metrics used to establish if the current request was in quota or not.

 When using a quota policy involving more than one window, the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.

-Under certain conditions, a server MAY artificially lower RateLimit headers values, eg to respond to Denial of Service attacks or in case of resource saturation.
+Under certain conditions, a server MAY artificially lower `RateLimit` headers values, eg to respond to Denial of Service attacks or in case of resource saturation.

+A server MAY not serve a request which is over quota.

+A server MUST NOT rely on clients respecting the values provided in the `RateLimit` headers.

 Clients MUST NOT assume that respecting `RateLimit` headers values imply any guarantee of being served.

 # Examples